ammar-tanwar/bloglearnbay/posts/successful-data-scientist-without-a-tech-degree-yes-i-is-possible.md

 ---
-title: Successful Data Scientist without a Tech degree!
-Yes, it is possible
+title: Successful Data Scientist Without A Tech Degree!
+Yes, It Is Possible
 desc: "Technology keeps evolving with discoveries every day.
 In recent years many interesting jobs have been created with high-paying salaries, and a data science job is one of them.
 But being a non-stem degree holder,"
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/dsc-1.jpg"